rmcgibbo/tungsten/README.md

 In tungsten, each rank associates itself with a single output file that it reads and writes to exclusively.
-These output files are AMBER compatible NetCDF trajectory files (you can load them with VMD, etc), and numbered by rank in a `trj-%05d.nc` pattern (i.e. `trj-00001.nc`,` trj-00002.nc`, etc).
+These output files are AMBER compatible netCDF trajectory files (you can load them with VMD, etc), and numbered by rank in a `trj-%05d.nc` pattern (i.e. `trj-00001.nc`,` trj-00002.nc`, etc).
 The trajectory file stores the positions, periodic box dimensions, and simulation time.
 Velocities and forces are not stored.
 When a round of